ruizmic0100/mechfighter3000/README.md

 ## Developing On Windows
 Building the Visual Studio project
 ```
-$> cd $ROOTOFMECHFIGHTER3000
+$> cd ${PROJECTROOT}
 $> cmake -S . -B build/
 ```
 Now just open the mechfighter3000.sln file and set the project as the startup project through the solution explorer window.

+TODO: Fix this with correct cmake commands.
 If you want to see the log messages on a console instead of debugger consoler.
 Change the Project's Linker->System->SubSystem to Console

-Then proceed to run the project.
+Then proceed to run the project using visual studio's debugger.

 ### Things To Note
 Might need to compile stb atleast once before running.